mars-project/mars/docs/source/execution.rst

 Lazy Evaluation
 ===============

-Mars tensor, DataFrame and remote need to call `.execute()` to trigger execution.
+You need to call `.execute()` on Mars tensors, DataFrames and remote functions to trigger execution.

 .. code-block:: python